Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

    The iframe that showcases the location of the town is taken from ''

    2. Our Mission Page
-   The 'road ahead' picture was taken from
+   The 'road ahead' picture was taken from ''
-   The Joanne Downey photo was taken from
+   The Joanne Downey photo was taken from ''

-Based in beautiful rural town of Clonakilty, in the natural, rural surroundings of West Cork, 'Pure Drama Classes' will see newly qualified theatre Graduate, Valerie Ni Loinsigh, offer after-school midweek and weekend classes to tweens and teens.
-There will be two semesters during the year (September to December and February to May) which will culminate in a two hour long show of what the students have learned during the class.
+   The five photos in the classes section was taken from the following, respective places: "" Group of Silhoutettes in the Sun:
+   Commedia dell'arte mask with rose:
+   Illuminated rows of red seats at the theatre:
+   Clapper, cinema tickets and popcorn:
+   Hand procuring a microphone in a circle of light:

+   The icons beside the class descriptions came from font awesome

+   3. Sign-Up Form
+   The loading spinner animation was extracted from:
+   The phots came from the following respective sources:
+   600px photo of ''
+   1000px photo of ''
+   Image alternative photo of ''
+   The icones beside titles, radiobuttons and checkboxes came from font awesome

+   The idea for the collapsible widget came from '

+ -Common practice to use code from other repositaries and tutorials-important to be specific to avoid plagiarism Code inspired by other repositaries and tutorials:

+-Navigation tab-tutorial
+-iframe for applause video, site offers option to copy code directly -The format of the class slots is taken from the 'Love Running' tutorial -The Social links footer is taken from the 'Love Running' tutorial -The Sign-Up form section was inspired by Love-Running -The collapsible widget was inspired by ''